Uber wins appeal in Brazil, court says drivers are not employees

-SAO PAULO (Reuters) - A superior labor court in Sao Paulo state ruled on Wednesday that there is no employment relationship between Uber and its drivers, siding with the ride hailing company against a driver in the Guarulhos district.
+SAO PAULO, Feb 5 (Reuters) - A superior labor court in Sao Paulo state ruled on Wednesday that there is no employment relationship between Uber and its drivers, siding with the ride hailing company against a driver in the Guarulhos district.

 The judge ruled against recognizing an employer-employee link, arguing the drivers can disconnect at any time from the app and have a flexible work schedule, the court said.
 Uber had argued that its platform is a digital intermediary and the drivers accept that condition when they sign on.